IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 1. The ATmega328P on one of your Arduinos stops working and you have only 328s on hand for replacements.

-2. You want to upload programs onto 328s mounted on an Arduino in the same way that you would for a ' a '328P.
+2. You want to upload programs onto 328s mounted on an Arduino in the same way that you would for a '328P.

 3. You're just curious.
 Or maybe you know somebody who bought a Big Box 'O '328s by mistake and wants to find a use for them.
-(Now, who would do a thing like *that*?, he wondered, as he turned his mirrors toward the wall.)
+(Now, who would do a thing like *that*? he wondered, as he turned his mirrors toward the wall.)

 #### Solution
 Configure the '328 in such a way that it will appear to be a '328P for the purpose of uploading code.
 Do this first, before mounting the '328 into the Arduino.